History

 2003

-The company's engineering division has developed the first set-top boxes for television, featuring proprietary software that allows users to view satellite, terrestrial, and cable television programs.
+The company's engineering division has developed the first decoders for television, featuring proprietary software that allows users to view satellite, terrestrial, and cable television programs.

 A permanent representative office of the corporation has been established in China.
 Its responsibilities include organising production and ensuring quality control.